juelin0690/dissertation_elizabeth/README.md

 data/

-input data (interim,processed and cleaned); Please download the raw dataset follow the URL.
+upload final dataset (cleaned); Please download the raw dataset follow the URL in the paper's appendix.And follow the script(data_cleaning.ipynb and voa_cleaning.ipynb) to get the final dataset if need repeat the process.

 notebook/